 - Caffeine

-As evidenced by these made-in-a-lab-sounding ingredients, there is nothing nutritive about a diet soda.
+As evidenced by these ingredients, there is nothing nutritive about a diet soda.
 The ingredients above are either providing a sweet flavor or preservatives helping to extend shelf life.
 There is not one product in there that any health expert would deem “healthy”.

 OLIPOP